 Transit/Travel – $63

-I purchased some flights in September.
+I purchased some flights in August, to fly in September.
 I feel like a crazy person for deciding to fly during this pandemic, but as someone in their mid twenties, I am young and reckless.
 I’ve gone from living at home with my parents, with no connection or interaction the outside world, to flying to a different city to meet up with 4 old college friends.

 The ridiculously low cost of my round trip flights also provided a “nudge” towards the more reckless decision here.